 My approach is somatic, holistic and experiential.
 This means our work together is not just sitting and talking about what has been or how you want things to be.
 Working holistically means I recognize the connection between mind, body, spirit and environment.
 Working in any one of these realms means we're working with all of them.
-Working somatically means will explore the wisdom of your body as a gateway to your emotions and the wealth of information about yourself that sometimes the mind can obscure.
+Working somatically means we will explore the wisdom of your body as a gateway to your emotions and the wealth of information about yourself that sometimes the mind can obscure.

 All my work, whether with individuals or couples, based in Attachment Theory.
 Attachment Theory is a well-researched approach to understanding our lifelong development and relationships.
 We all develop strategies of getting our needs met early in life based on how available, absent and attuned our caregivers are.
 These early strategies create the blueprint for how we are in our adult relationships and the often unconscious strategies we use with those closest to us.
 Often what were useful strategies no longer serve us in our adult life and it is now time to learn new ways to move through the world.